hyperstack-org/hyperstack/docs/dsl/hyper-i18n.md

-#  HyperI18n
+# Internationalization

-## HyperI18n gem
+## HyperI18n

+**Work in progress - ALPHA (docs and code)**

-HyperI18n seamlessly brings Rails I18n into your Hyperloop application.
+HyperI18n seamlessly brings Rails I18n into your Hyperstack application.

 ## Installation and Setup

+**TODO these steps are wrong**

-1. Add `gem 'hyper-i18n', git: 'https://github.com/ruby-hyperloop/hyper-i18n.git'` to your `Gemfile`
+1. Add `gem 'hyper-i18n', git: 'https://github.com/ruby-Hyperstack/hyper-i18n.git'` to your `Gemfile`
 2. Install the Gem: `bundle install`
 3. Add `require 'hyper-i18n'` to your components manifest